Tribal Protocol Manual

 However, the staff also determined that it would benefit from an internal protocol to guide its future interactions with Native American tribes and, therefore, developed "Tribal Protocol Manual: Guidance for NRC Employees", in March 2010.

-Interested parties may access information and comment submissions related to the draft Tribal Protocol Manual by searching Regulations.gov under Docket ID NRC-2012-0235.
-For instructions on how to submit comments, please see the Federal Register Notice.
-You may also Contact Us to offer your comments regarding the draft Tribal Protocol Manual, as well as your suggestions regarding the proposed formal tribal consultation policy statement.
+Interested parties may access information related to Revision 1 of the NRC Tribal Protocol Manual by searching Regulations.gov under Docket ID NRC-2012-0235.
+You may also Contact Us to receive additional information regarding Revision 1 of the NRC Tribal Policy Statement.